switchbox-data/cookiecutter-sb/{{cookiecutter.project_name}}/README.md

 ### 2. Set Up Your Development Environment

+If you installed devcontainers, simply open up this repo with VSCode and you'll be prompted to build and open the container.

-Then, install the environment and the pre-commit hooks with
+If you prefer to work outside of a container, install the environment and the pre-commit hooks with

 ```bash
 just install